Keeping your financial aid

 Submit your 2016-17 FAFSA at www.fafsa.gov on or soon after January 1 in order to maximize financial aid eligibility for 2016-17 school year, which begins with the Fall 2016 term.

-You can now check the status of your FAFSA application and documents on the Hub.
+You can now check the status of your FAFSA application and documents in the Laker Hub.
 Simply log in, and click on "Status and Documents" from the Financial Aid menu.
 Awards can also be viewed there.

-Important financial aid updates and information is being sent via LLC e-mail.
+Important financial aid updates and information is being sent to your Laker Mail.
 Be sure to check it regularly!

 Get Your Refund Faster!